-Attendees are already using mobile apps to network digitally at conferences and trade shows so why not make mobile part of your digital marketing strategy at B2B events and transform your events into connected communities, that drive business outcomes?
+Attendees already use mobile apps to network digitally at conferences and trade shows so why not make mobile part of your digital marketing strategy at B2B events and transform your events into connected communities that drive business outcomes?

 Mobile B2B Event Strategy

-With a such a qualified audience posting status updates during user conferences, corporate road shows, customer advisory boards, partner conferences and trade shows, there is probably no easier way to find and connect with your industry as there is during live B2B events.
+With such a qualified audience posting status updates during user conferences, corporate road shows, customer advisory boards, partner conferences, and trade shows, there is probably no easier way to find and connect with your industry as there is during live B2B events.

 With the help of event hashtags on Twitter, the vibrant social media back channel at most B2B events makes prospects and social influencers particularly easy to identify.

 Mobile savvy sales and marketing pros are extending the reach of their experiential marketing mix via mobile apps at product launches, user conferences, and other B2B events.